 Detroit Lions' NFL gambling suspensions: Here's what we know so far

-The NFL published the finding of its latest gambling probe, and the Detroit Lions are one of two teams affected.
+The NFL published the findings of its latest gambling probe, and the Detroit Lions are one of two teams affected.

 Here's what we know about the case: